-This report contains eight (8) property and inventory audits.
-Our property audits indicated that the eight (8) locations in the report complied with prescribed policies and procedures.
+This report contains seven (7) property and inventory audits.
+Our property audits indicated that three (3) locations in the report complied with prescribed policies and procedures.
+There were four (4) locations that contained some audit exceptions consisting of unaccounted for property and the failure to follow some prescribed rules.